-A tip for tourists, you should look for a restaurant that the locals love to enjoy the authentic flavor of unique Syrian-inspired recipes.
-I will not waste your time anymore; let’s discover what the Syrians eat in regular meals and special occasions.
+A tip for tourists, you should look for a restaurant where the locals love to enjoy the authentic flavor of unique Syrian specialties.
+I will not waste your time anymore; let’s discover what the Syrians eat on regular meals and special occasions.

 Hello A New Day With Signature Breakfast Like The Syrians

-Breakfast is the most important meal in a day, and it provides your body with full of energy to help you start a day smoothly.
-If you are a fan of worldwide cuisines, you should try living as an authentic Syrian by enjoying delicious Syrian breakfast recipes.
-I am sure that is an unforgettable memory.
+Breakfast is the most important meal in a day since it gives your body energy to start the day.
+If you are a fan of worldwide cuisines, you should try these delicious Syrian breakfast meals.
+I am sure you won’t be able to forget them.

 If you know the appearance time of Pita, you will surely be shocked.
 The first Pita appeared in the Middle East and Mediterranean cuisines, including Syria, 4000 years ago.
 When you dig into the dish’s history, you will find it originated from the West of the Mediterranean Sea.

 The round-shaped Pita is made from wheat flour and water; its interior is hollow and looks like a pocket because it takes a certain time to rise.
-The traders carried it across the Sahara and Arabian desert, then it has become a staple dish in Syria.
+The traders carried it across the Sahara and Arabian desert, turning it into a staple dish in Syria.